mengnanxuds/Visualization-Python/README.md

-# 4.3 Plotly Basics
+## Plotly Basics

-This Jupyter Notebook demonstrates fundamental concepts and usage of Plotly, a powerful Python library for creating interactive and visually appealing data visualizations.
-The content is designed to help users become familiar with Plotly basics, including generating various types of plots and customizing their appearance.
+Plotly is a powerful Python library for creating interactive and visually appealing data visualizations.
+I am going to create various types of plots and customizing their appearance using plotly.

 ## Features